simeonlu/cocobyte/_posts/21-04-20-targetViewController.md

 As it said this method basically just trace up the view controller hierarchy to find a proper receiver for the action.
 Let's see how to pass data back to parent by code.

-First we have a controller A and its child view controller B, C, in C there is an action that will trigger the data pass back process
+First we have a controller A and its child view controller B, C, in C there is an action that will trigger the data passing back:

 ```
 class AViewController: UIViewController, TrackingUp {